 The photograph of Arthur shows him sitting on the steps of the War Memorial in Townsgate with one of the many cups he won with the Male Voice Choir.

-I mentioned in the very first paragraph of this chapter that Arthur wrote music and this hymn composed by him below is titled ” May “.
+I mentioned in the very first paragraph of this chapter that Arthur wrote music and the hymn below, composed by him , is titled ” May “.

 It is not suprising, considering the ages and general health of the inmates/ inhabitants of the Workhouse and later on St.Mary’s Hospital, that there were a lot of deaths.
 Inquests were conducted by a District Coroner when it was thought that the circumstances of a death warranted a public examination.
 Some inquests required a jury on which occasions a foreman was elected.
 The procedure followed a general pattern and someone, usually a close relative, was always asked to give evidence of identification.
 The witnesses were normally the nurses and the Medical Officer at the hospital who had diagnosed the cause/causes of death and invariably the verdict given was in line with the medical evidence.